s3664099/Computer_Spy_Games/README.md

 executed as all of the other programs can be executed from that one.
 To run the games you will need to install sshkeyboard (see below).

+For the sound you will need to install the sox dependency.
+In order to do that you need to do the following:

+*sudo apt-get install sox*

 ## Issues
 The issue regarding getting the INKEY to work properly is still present.